Tchimwa/Azure-Labs/BGP Redundancy/Readme.md

 ## Path Control with BGP

-We can just start talking about Path control with BGP without brushing up the BGP attributes used to implement the Path control.
+We can't just start talking about Path control with BGP without brushing up the BGP attributes used to implement the Path control.
 In fact, BGP used the path attributes below to implement the best path selection

 Reference: <https://www.cisco.com/c/en/us/support/docs/ip/border-gateway-protocol-bgp/13753-25.html>